Aysal-Asfia/BigDataProject/Readme.md

 ### **2. Algorithm**

-For the fMRI images classification problem with time-series data, we chose Long Short Term Memory (LSTM), which is based on recurrent neural network (RNN), as our classifier.
+For this classification problem with time-series data, we chose Long Short Term Memory (LSTM), which is based on recurrent neural network (RNN), as our classifier.

 Our motivation of applying RNNs is extracting higher-dimensional dependencies from sequential data.
 The main characteristic of RNN units is that they have connections not only between the adjacent layers, but also among themselves to capture information from previous inputs.
-Even though traditional RNNs can easily learn short-term dependencies; however,they have difficulties in learning long-term dynamics due to the vanishing and exploding gradient problems.
+Even though traditional RNNs can easily learn short-term dependencies; however, they have difficulties in learning long-term dynamics due to the vanishing and exploding gradient problems.
 The main advantage of LSTM is addressing the vanishing and exploding gradient problems by learning both long and short-term dependencies [4].